Investment Research Application

 Material Design system applied, using brand colours from the Redington website.

-To reduce clicks, the fund cards now include more info at a glance including the fund value and status, with an opportunity to drill down further, and the list can be filtered.
+Fund cards now include more info at a glance, reducing clicks, with an opportunity to drill down further.
+The list can now be filtered.

 Closed funds are clearly indicated.